 Pruning the top of the stem can produce new shoots from the node.
 Doing this often overtime can achieve the bushy appearance that many hobbyists want to make.

 Ludwigia palustris adds color to an aquascape without the hassles that often come with growing and maintaining colorful aquarium plants.

 Ideally, you can place this plant in the fronts zones of the tank where its vivid color can create a beautiful focal point.
-The leaves of ludwigia palustris can be gold, red or orange depending on the tank conditions.
+The leaves of ludwigia palustris can be gold, red, or orange depending on the tank conditions.

-While the use of this plant species in the aquascape depends on the color form it is being cultivated, the reddish form of this plant, which also is the most common, is the most decorative.
+While the use of this plant species in the aquascape depends on the color form it is being cultivated, the reddish type of this plant, which also is the most common, is the most decorative.